Gaming YouTube Channel Equipment: Complete Guide

 Lighting: £60–£260

 You don’t need much.
-The goal is “viewer can see my face clearly without glare or weird shadows,” not “cinematic.”
+The bar is “viewers can see my face clearly, no glare, no weird shadows,” not “cinematic.”

-• Budget alternative: Neewer bi-colour LED panel (~£60) with a softbox diffuser
+• Budget alternative: a Neewer bi-colour LED panel (~£60) with a softbox diffuser does the job for a fraction of the price if you don’t mind manual controls.

-Avoid cheap ring lights — they show up reflected in glasses and eyes, which reads as amateur.
+Skip cheap ring lights — they show up as rings reflected in glasses and eyes, and that instantly reads as amateur.

 Budget Gaming Streamer Kit (Under £400, PC Not Included)